Finding a good San Luis Obispo landscaping company can seem like a daunting task. Here are some tips to help you out…

 “What do you specialize in?”

 I like this one because it helps you see if they will be a good fit for your project.
-For example, Greener Environments specializes in native gardens, lawn conversions, water wise landscaping, permeable paving, and rainwater catchment.
+For example, Greener Environments specializes in native gardens, lawn conversions, water wise landscaping, permeable patios and walkways, retaining walls, and rainwater catchment.
 We excel at those types of jobs.
 However, if someone had a job where they wanted to plant roses, palms, and put in a lawn, we would not be a good fit.

 “How much do you think it will cost?”

 Of course, no one will be able to give you an exact price until there is a design in place, but many landscapers can give you a pretty good idea of what your project might cost.
 This estimate is usually rough or is more of a price range, but can at least let you know if they would be able to do the project within your budget.

 For your protection, it’s always wise to make sure you hire licensed and insured contractors for your home improvement projects, especially landscaping.
 This not only ensure they have met a minimum standard of knowledge and experience, it also protects you in the event that they cause damage or get injured on your property.

 “What are the maintenance needs of the landscapes you install?”

 The landscaper should be able to give you an idea of what the maintenance needs for the landscapes they build typically are.
 Note that there really isn’t any such thing as a totally maintenance free landscape.
 They should, however, be able to build you a landscape that won’t require you to be out working in the yard all weekend.
 With proper planning and landscaping knowledge, they should have no problem creating a nice outdoor space that that needs minimal maintenance.